shacharf/gcodeui/README.md

 # gcodeui
 A UI to simplify sending common G-code commands to your 3D printer or CNC controllers, offering a lightweight serial console with customizable command presets.

 ![Application screenshot](docs/screenshot.png)

 ## Features
+- Customizable buttons
-- Button-driven macros sourced from `config.yaml` for common positioning, status, and safety commands
+  - sourced from `config.yaml` for *your* common commands
 - Live serial monitor with automatic scrollback to inspect firmware responses in real time
 - Runtime overrides for port and baud rate to simplify switching between machines or profiles

 ## Quick Start
-1. Ensure Python 3.7+ is installed.
+1. Ensure Python 3.9+ is installed.
 2. Create and activate a virtual environment:
    ```bash
    python -m venv .venv